Fiserv/Commerce-Hub/docs/Resources/Guides/Payment-Sources/Pay-By-Bank.md

 > Please contact your account representative for more information on Pay By Bank.

 ---

 ## Payment Check

-Build a Commerce Hub integration to manage gift cards.
+Build a Commerce Hub integration to manage pay by bank.

 <!-- type: row -->